bazelbuild/bazel/site/en/contribute/codebase.md

 ### Transitive info providers {:#transitive-info-providers}

-Transitive info providers are a way (and the _only _way) for configured targets to tell things about other configured targets that depend on it.
+Transitive info providers are a way (and the _only _way) for configured targets to learn things about other configured targets that they depend on, and the only way to tell things about themselves to other configured targets that depend on them.
 The reason why "transitive" is in their name is that this is usually some sort of roll-up of the transitive closure of a configured target.

 There is generally a 1:1 correspondence between Java transitive info providers and Starlark ones (the exception is `DefaultInfo` which is an amalgamation of